nicknomo/TextMagic-python-PRTG-integration/README.md

 This is a very niche oriented usage, and this code is probably not useful to most people.

 This was written in Python 3

 REQUIRES DNS PYTHON http://www.dnspython.org/

 REQUIRES textmagic python library https://www.textmagic.com/docs/api/python/

+REQUIRES httplib2 library https://pypi.python.org/pypi/httplib2  - textmagic depends on this, and will be installed if you run "pip install textmagic".

 I recommend WinPython if you are using windows.